scaomath/kaggle-riiid-test/README.md

 ### Features TO-DO:

-- [ ] Commonness/difficulty rating of the questions
+- [x] Commonness/difficulty rating of the questions
-- [ ] difficulty-weighted interaction time/gap time
+- [x] difficulty-weighted interaction time/gap time
 - [x] Rolling mean of previous $k$ questions correct or not
-- [ ] Rolling mean of a feature characterizing the user's streak or readiness/status
+- [x] Rolling mean of a feature characterizing the user's streak or readiness/status
 - [ ] ELO rating of the users

-~~## NN and deeper models~~
+## Neural Net and deeper models
 ~~-  TabNet baseline: no time and inference time limit may exceed.~~